 The Australian regulator would probably approve a takeover on the condition the Chinese parent agrees to do marketing of its lithium concentrate product on an “arm’s length” basis to ensure it’s sold at prevailing market prices, said Drysdale.

 Drysdale studied the regulator’s ruling on blocking China Minmetals Corp. from buying some OZ Minerals Ltd. assets and another preventing Sinosteel Corp. from gaining control of Murchison Metals, an iron-ore developer in Western Australia.

 The regulator “needs to consider whether Tianqi’s successful bid will lessen competition both domestically and globally and whether its vertical integration also provides it with some monopolistic elements,” Edwards said.

 Lithium is used in batteries for iPads, laptop computers and electric cars.
 Global demand is projected to double by 2020 as the electric-vehicle and energy-storage markets expand, according to analysts at Dahlman Rose & Co.
 Talison, Rockwood, Philadelphia-based FMC Corp.
-(FMC) and Chile’s Soc.
+(FMC:US) and Chile’s Soc.
 Quimica & Minera de Chile SA control about 90 percent of lithium production, analysts at Jefferies & Co. said in a June report.

 To contact the reporters on this story: Elisabeth Behrmann in Sydney at firstname.lastname@example.org; Lydia Mulvany in New York at email@example.com